 It’s absolutely crazy how everyone always talks about the “importance” of saving money for the future.
 Where is the spontaneity in that?
 What should you save for?
 How can you live life to the fullest if you’re worried about money all the time?
+Is saving money pointless?
 There are many reasons why you shouldn’t save money and here are just a few of them:

 Please note: This post may contain affiliate links, but at no additional cost to you.
 For my full disclosure policy, click here.

 1. You absolutely love living on the edge.